zashwood/glm-hmm/README.md

       the code contained in "2_fit_models".
 As discussed in the paper, the GLM should be run first as the GLM fit is used to initialize the global GLM-HMM (the model that is fit with data from all animals).
+The lapse model fits, while not used for any initialization purposes, should be run next so as to be able to perform model comparison with the global and individual GLM-HMMs.
 The global GLM-HMM should be run next, as it is used to initialize the models for all individual animals.
 Finally GLM-HMMs can be fit to the data from individual animals using the code in the associated directory.
-The
-           lapse model is not used for any initialization purposes, but so as to run the model comparison code, should be fit after the GLM code.

 Assuming that you have downloaded and preprocessed the datasets, and that you have fit all models on these datasets,  you can reproduce the figures of our